MGabr/evaluate-glint-word2vec/README.md

 dump can be created with ``get_analogy_texts.py``.
 Another possibility is getting specific wikipedia articles with ``get_articles_texts.py``.
 The articles to get will need to be specified as txt file.
 An example is ``example_country_capitals_de_articles.txt``.
+Another option is using the script ``demo-download-big-model-v1.sh`` as used in the original word2vec open source implementation.

 ### Training and evaluating